Aliases for YBX2 Gene

 GeneCards Summary for YBX2 Gene

-YBX2 (Y Box Binding Protein 2) is a Protein Coding gene.
-GO annotations related to this gene include chromatin binding and mRNA 3-UTR binding.
+YBX2 (Y-Box Binding Protein 2) is a Protein Coding gene.
+Diseases associated with YBX2 include Peach Allergy and Fruit Allergy.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and lipid binding.
 An important paralog of this gene is YBX3.

 UniProtKB/Swiss-Prot for YBX2 Gene